tesserato/CloudMapper/README.md

 *   **Multiple Output Modes**:
     *   `single`: A single text file for all remotes.
     *   `remotes`: One text file per remote.
-    *   `folders`: A local directory structure mirroring your remotes.
+    *   `folders`: A local directory structure mirroring your remotes, with placeholders for the actual files.
 *   **Insightful Reports**:
     *   File/Folder tree structure with sizes and modification dates.
     *   Duplicate file detection across remotes.